evoldoers/historian/README.md

  * Apple LLVM version 7.3.0 (clang-703.0.31)
  * Boost 1.62.0
  * GSL 2.2.1
-* At present, IndelHistorian requires the Boost C++ library due to inconsistencies in the way different C++ compilers and standard libraries implement regular expressions.
+* At present, Historian requires the Boost C++ library due to inconsistencies in the way different C++ compilers and standard libraries implement regular expressions.

 <a name="HelpText"></a>
 ## Command-line help text